swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

                                 (default: swift-<version>:amazonlinux2)
                                 This parameter cannot be used with --swift-version.
                                 This parameter cannot be used with a value other than Docker provided to --cross-compile.
---disable-docker-image
+--disable-docker-image-update Do not update the Docker image before building.
+--no-strip                    Do not strip the binary of debug symbols.
+--cross-compile <value>       Cross-compile the binary using the specified method.
+                                (default: docker) Accepted values are: docker, swift-static-sdk, custom-sdk
 ```

 ### Deploy (lambda-deploy)

 The `lambda-deploy` plugin will assist developers in deploying their Lambda function to AWS.
 It will handle the deployment process, including creating the IAM role, the Lambda function itself, and optionally configuring a Lambda function URL.

-The plugin will not require any additional dependencies.
-It will interact with the AWS REST API directly, without using the AWS SDK fro Swift or Soto.
+The plugin will not depends on nay third-party library.
+It will interact directly with the AWS REST API, without using the AWS SDK fro Swift or Soto.

 Users will need to provide AWS access key and secret access key credentials.
 The plugin will attempt to locate these credentials in standard locations, such as environment variables or the `~/.aws/credentials` file.

 The plugin supports deployment through either the REST and Base64 payload or by uploading the code to a temporary S3 bucket.
 Refer to [the `Function Code` section](https://docs.aws.amazon.com/lambda/latest/api/API_FunctionCode.html) of the [CreateFunction](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html) API for more details.